 Treatment for Bunions

-For a more severe bunion, your podiatrist may discuss and recommend surgical treatment.
-A wide variety of surgical procedures are available, and will be selected based on the type and extent of the deformity.
+However, for a more severe bunion, we may discuss and recommend surgical treatment.
+A wide variety of surgical procedures are available and will be selected based on the type and extent of the deformity.
 Surgery may be performed outpatient at our office, rather than in a hospital or surgical center.